-Some of the drugs used to treat uterine sarcomas include:
+commonly used to treat uterine sarcomas include:

-Often a combination of drugs is used.
+Sometimes, more than one drug is used.
 For example, gemcitabine and docetaxel are often used together to treat leiomyosarcoma.

 - Nausea and vomiting